 Weldon sewing on his Champion harness machine

 Growing up inside a saddle shop was something pretty special.
 I learned the basics of leather craft at a very early age.
 There were times that I was put to work cleaning saddles for customers, making sure every inch of the saddle was cared for.
 I later would graduate in to using hand tools on certain pieces of the saddle that needed to be made.
 Once I got into high school leather work took a back seat to my other interests, primarily motocross, and I wouldn’t return to it until 2012.
 During my time away from leather I was honing my skills as a photographer, graphic artist, and entrepreneur of an action sports brand called Vurbmoto.
 After spending more than 10 years away from my family owned business I came back home to keep my grandfather’s legacy of leather craft alive.

 Since 2012 I have been perfecting my skills as a leather artisan.
 I put heavy emphasis on the small details on each of my products.
 The majority of my products are sewn by hand which not only gives the piece a beautiful aesthetic but is a much stronger stitch.
 My work has been featured in publications, tv shows, and museums.
 All of this wouldn’t be possible if it weren’t for my Grandfathers store.

 Clint Wilkinson hand sewing watch straps for Montana Watch Company

-However, in 2017 after 60 years of business, my family closed Weldon’s Saddle Shop & Western Wear in order to retire.
+In 2017 after 60 years of business, my family closed Weldon’s Saddle Shop & Western Wear in order to retire.
 Then in late 2018 my Grandfather passed away from declining health.
 The man rode off into the sunset as a Texas legend.
 The legacy he created would’ve stopped with him, had I not decided to keep the tradition alive in our family.
 I feel it’s so important to pass down family legacies, it tells the story of who you are.
-This is why I’m starting the process of passing down the craft to my son and daughter.
+This is why I’m starting the process of passing down leather craft to my son and daughter.

 Thanks for stopping by,